-You may have a gut instinct about how well your company is doing, but unless you have a firm grasp of your numbers, it’s impossible to come up with a solid plan for how to grow your company.
-That’s where tracking financial key performance indicators (KPIs) comes in.
+You may have a gut instinct about how well your company is doing, but unless you have a firm grasp of your numbers, it’s impossible to come up with a solid plan for business growth.
+That’s where tracking key financial metrics or key performance indicators (KPIs) comes in.

 Essentially, a KPI is a metric that is linked to specific business objective or goals — preferably ones that drive key business outcomes.
 A business may have KPIs set in all areas, from finances to human resources.
 KPIs should be SMART, in that they should be specific, measurable, attainable, relevant, and time-bound.

 A good KPI should also be simple enough that any employee can tell at a glance if you’re hitting your goals.
 For example, “make X sales calls per day” or “bring in $X revenue each month.”

 The exact KPIs you choose will differ according to your company and your goals.
 If you’re looking for business growth, we recommend tracking these five KPIs.